NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 }
 ```

-The macro `BUILTIN_SHOW_DEBUG_MESSAGE` is included that creates a new alias for the `show_debug_message` function.
+The macro `BUILTIN_SHOW_DEBUG_MESSAGE` acts as a new alias for the `show_debug_message` function.
 This alias is then used within the `overrides_show_debug_message` function in order to call the original implementation.
-As a result, the `show_debug_message` function will first display the message to the console before writing it to the log file.
+As a result, the `show_debug_message` function will now first display the message to the console before writing it to the log file.

 Applying this technique to the window example, the following code can be produced: